ashrafifty711/mnist-flask-predictor/README.md

 ---

-## 🚀 Features
+## Features

-- Upload custom digit images for prediction.
-- Preview the uploaded image before submission.
-- Display predicted digit and probability distribution using Chart.js.
-- Select from example MNIST digit images for quick testing.
-- Error handling for invalid or missing file uploads.
+The web application allows users to upload their own digit images for prediction, offering a preview of the selected image before the prediction is processed.
+It displays the predicted digit along with a probability distribution visualized using Chart.js.
+Users can also test the model using built-in sample MNIST digit images for convenience.
+Additionally, the app includes error handling mechanisms to manage invalid or missing file uploads, ensuring a smooth user experience.

 ---

-## 🧠 Tech Stack
+## Tech Stack

 - **Flask (Python)** for backend web server
 - **onnxruntime** for model inference